Year 12 certification rates

-Sources: Australian Government Department of Education, Skills and Employment, derived from data supplied by state and territory curriculum, assessment and certification authorities; ABS, Cat.
-No. 3101.0, Australian Demographic Statistics, Estimated Residential Population.
+Sources: Australian Government Department of Education, Skills and Employment, derived from data supplied by state and territory curriculum, assessment and certification authorities; ABS, National, state and territory population.

 Please refer to the user guide for information on how to use the data portal.